LICQual Level 3 Diploma in Prosthodontics

 • Age Requirement: Applicants must be at least 18 years old.

 • Experience: Prior experience in clinical dentistry or prosthodontics is highly recommended.
-Learners should have practical exposure to dental procedures to benefit fully from this advanced programme.
+Applicants should have practical exposure to dental procedures to benefit fully from this advanced programme.

 Qualification#